2022 missile explosion in Poland: Investigation

 After the meeting of the Polish National Security Bureau on 15 November, the government spokesman said: "The services will work all night to sort things out".

 Conflicting reports emerged regarding the origin and nature of the explosion(s) shortly after the incident.
 Poland's Ministry of Foreign Affairs stated that the projectile was "Russian-produced".
 Andrés Gannon, a security expert at the think tank Council on Foreign Relations, speculated that the missiles could be from S-300 systems.
 S-300s were used by both combatants during the invasion both as surface-to-air and surface-to-surface missiles, primarily by Ukraine and Russia respectively.
 Mariusz Gierszewski, a Polish reporter for Radio ZET, reported sources claiming the missile was the remains of a downed rocket.
 U.S. president Joe Biden, speaking from the G20 summit in Bali, said that it was "unlikely" that the missile was fired from Russia.

 According to US intelligence officials, initial assessments suggest that the missile was probably launched by Ukrainian forces at an incoming Russian missile.

 On 17 November, Head of the Polish International Policy Bureau Jakub Kumoch gave a similar explanation that an air defence missile failed to shoot down the Russian target it sought to intercept; then "[t]he self-destruct system did not work, and this missile led to a tragedy."

 Also on 17 November, Polish officials stated that Ukrainian investigators were likely to be granted access to the site of the explosion.

 On 21 November, it was reported that Ukraine will not be granted access to the investigation by the Polish prosecutor's office.

 On 26 September 2023, Rzeczpospolita reported that Ukrainian state did not cooperate in the investigation and did not provide any useful material to Poland.
-Polish Prosecutor's Office stated that the air-defence missile S-300 5-W-55, fired by the Ukrainian army, went out of control and hit Polish territory.
+The Polish Prosecutor's Office stated that the air-defence missile S-300 5-W-55, fired by the Ukrainian army, went out of control and hit Polish territory.